awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 To give a user full access to the query editor v2, attach the `AmazonRedshiftQueryEditorV2FullAccess` AWS\-managed policy\.
 The `AmazonRedshiftQueryEditorV2FullAccess` policy allows the user permission to share query editor v2 resources, such as queries, with others in the same team\.
 For details about how access to query editor v2 resources are controlled, see the definition of the specific managed policy for query editor v2 in the IAM console\.

 Some Amazon Redshift query editor v2 AWS\-managed policies use AWS tags within conditions to scope access to resources\.
-Within query editor v2, sharing queries is based on the tag key and value `"aws:ResourceTag/sqlworkbench-team": "${aws:PrincipalTag/sqlworkbench-team}"` in the IAM policy attached to principal \(either the IAM user or IAM role\)\.
+Within query editor v2, sharing queries is based on the tag key and value `"aws:ResourceTag/sqlworkbench-team": "${aws:PrincipalTag/sqlworkbench-team}"` in the IAM policy attached to principal \(the IAM role\)\.
 Principals in the same AWS account with the same tag value \(for example, `accounting-team`\), are on the same team in query editor v2\.
 You can only be associated with one team at a time\.
 A user with administrative permissions can set up teams in the IAM console by giving all team members the same value for the `sqlworkbench-team` tag\.
 If the tag value of the `sqlworkbench-team` is changed for an IAM user or an IAM role, there might be a delay until the change is reflected in shared resources\.
 If the tag value of a resource \(such as a query\) is changed, again there might be a delay until the change is reflected\.
 Team members must also have the `tag:GetResources` permission to share\.

 **Example: To add the `accounting-team` tag for an IAM role**